laurolins/nanocube/README.md

 ## Further Details

-For a better understanding on how to ingest data into nanocubes and querying a nanocube follow this [link](https://github.com/laurolins/nanocube/wiki).
+For a better understanding on how to ingest data into nanocubes and how to query nanocubes follow this [link](https://github.com/laurolins/nanocube/wiki).
 For larger datasets or if you want more flexibility on ingesting/querying data using nanocubes, the CSV loading method illustrated above might not be